Boucerosia frerei: Conservation

 The plant's natural pollinators are believed to have all gone extinct, leaving it unable to set fruit in its native habitat.
 The wild population is further threatened by overgrazing, landslides, fire, and insects.
 There are also reports that locals eat the succulent stems.
 Greenhouse plants are pollinated using ants and flies, which are attracted to a foul-smelling secretion from the flower.
 Fruit setting and germination of seeds are now common in greenhouse conditions.
 The plant is also easily propagated from cuttings.
-B. frerei is still classified as Endangered by the IUCN Red List.

 Uses

 Boucerosia frerei is a distinctive greenhouse plant in temperate climates, and is grown by succulent plant collectors.
 There are several hybrids between B. frerei and Caralluma species.
 B. frerei is also consumed by locals and may have medicinal properties as an antiseptic, however this is largely anecdotal.